FREE SHIPPING! on orders over $99*

 What causes diabetes?

-In people with diabetes, the pancreas does not produce enough insulin (or doesn’t produce it quickly enough), or the body cannot effectively use the insulin it has to break complex sugars down to simple glucose, which can then be taken up by cells as the fundamental source of energy for all biological work.
-This condition is called hyperglycaemia, and over extended periods it can lead to severe damage to many parts of the body (limbs, organs, nerves and blood vessels).
+In people living with type 2 diabetes, the pancreas does not produce enough insulin (or doesn’t produce it quickly enough), or the body cannot effectively use the insulin it has to break complex sugars down to simple glucose, which can then be taken up by cells as the fundamental source of energy for all biological work.
+This condition is called hyperglycaemia, and without proper diabetes care over extended periods it can lead to severe health problems in many parts of the body (limbs, organs, nerves and blood vessels).

 What benefits are provided by Ozempic for people with type 2 diabetes?

-Ozempic acts to raise the levels of insulin in the blood.
+Ozempic works in managing diabetes by acting to raise the levels of insulin in the blood in people with people with type 2 diabetes.
 In the normal body, insulin is released immediately as blood sugar levels rise after eating or drinking any substances containing starch, fats, protein, or any form of sugars (such as glucose, fructose, or alcohol) broken down in the liver into simple sugars).
 Ozempic fights diabetes by both boosting the levels of insulin and by controlling the release of additional glucose from the liver.

 One primary measure of the effectiveness of Ozempic has been how it reduces the hemoglobin A1c (HbA1c) levels of patients.
 The HbA1c test measures average blood sugar levels over a period of 3 months.
 It is an effective test for diagnosing prediabetes and tracking the development of diabetes.